Dirt Squirts Kart Club

 If you have Kart troubles and have to leave the race track, do so in the safest way possible utilizing pit road entry and exits properly.
 If you return to the track after repairs, enter in the designated area when it is clear that you won’t impede the race, and get up to speed as fast as possible.

-The points go to the Kart number, so back up Karts, or relief drivers is legal.
+The points go to the Kart number, so back up Karts, or relief drivers are legal.
 However, the Driver/Kart combination cannot change between the Green Flag and the Checkered Flag of an individual race.
 The points will be awarded to the kart assigned to the transponder that is mounted to the nose of the kart as long as the kart has entered the race legitimately.

 Public Relations: